ghsecuritylab/Fork-AndreDVJ-advancedtomato-arm/README.md

 Some of these changes are functionally pointless, but may offer potential bug and security fixes.
 Firmware size increased around 600K compared to Shibby builds.
 Should not be an issue to routers with 32MB of flash memory and beyond.

-I only have a Netgear R7000 router, (My WNR3500Lv2 died) so I don't have any other unit to test any other build.
+I only have a Netgear R7000 router, (My WNR3500Lv2 died, was MIPS anyway) so I don't have any other unit to test any other build.
 Build/flash at your own risk.

 If you see any issues or want to request a specific build, please let me know.